gilvansfilho/rhsso-swagger_ui-example/readme.md

-This is a simple sample showing how to protected your Swagger-ui with RHSSO.
+This is a simple sample showing how to protect your Swagger-ui with RHSSO.

 # Steps